Looking for sponsors?

 AUTOGRAPH ABP

 The charity: founded in 1988, Autograph ABP is a charity that works to educate the public in photography, with an emphasis on cultural identity and human rights, through exhibitions, publishing, education and the creation of a public archive of culturally diverse photography.
 It is based at Rivington Place, London, the home of culturally diverse contemporary art and photography in the UK, which opened in 2007.
 Designed by David Adjaye OBE, this prestigious award-winning building is the first new-build public gallery in London since 1968.
 Autograph is constantly expanding, and has recently worked on projects with The Hayward Gallery, The South Africa National Gallery, The Barbican, Harvard University and Syracuse University (both USA), DRIK (Bangladesh), Manchester Museum and Art Gallery, Amnesty International, MTV Europe Foundation and Magnum Photos, in partnership to reach yet larger audiences.
 The offer: Autograph's concerns give it a special place at the centre of the British art scene - the envy of the world - with its sophisticated, urbane and educated audience.
 Sponsorship would provide the sponsor with access to this demographic segment, and associate them with an arts organisation that is socially aware and has a proven track record.
-Autograph ABP's audience figures for the year April 2008 - March 2009 were well over 500,000.
-The results of a 2009 spot-questionnaire for an Autograph exhibition at Rivington Place showed 68% of the audience were in work and 27% were students.
+Autograph ABP's audience figures are typically well over 500,000.
+The results of a recent spot-questionnaire for an Autograph exhibition at Rivington Place showed 68% of the audience were in work and 27% were students.
 100% of those questioned rated their experience of the exhibition as either Good or Excellent.
 Recent press coverage included a four-page feature in the Guardian, a preview on Radio 3 Night Waves, three pages in The Independent, a full page in both Metro and The Times, a double page spread in New Humanist and numerous features and reviews in the general and art press.
 "Your mandate and programming is highly impressive ... the breadth of the photos both aesthetically and from the point of view of content, the associated contexts of the work, and the way the show was mounted.
 Wonderful, memorable, subtle, and in many ways revolutionary!
 Congratulations!" - Doina Popescu, Ryerson Gallery and Research Centre, Toronto, 2009; "You guys rock!
 The best exhibitions in the country.
 Cutting edge and accessible.
 Keep doing what you are doing and more" - Kevin McCullough, Christian Aid, 2009.
 Contact: Indra Khanna, Curator.
 Address: Autograph ABP, Rivington Place, London EC2A 3BA.
 Tel.: +44 (0)20 7729 9200.
 Fax: +44 (0)20 7739 8748.
 E-mail: info@autograph-abp.co.uk

 link to website